 Breakfast and hot lunch programs are provided at the elementary and middle schools by Arbor Management, Inc. The programs are federally assisted and created to offer balanced meals to all students.

 All District 45 schools offer a new option called the Community Eligibility Provision (CEP).
 The CEP is an alternative to collecting, approving, and verifying household eligibility applications for free and reduced-price eligible students in local educational agencies (LEAs) or schools participating in the National School Lunch and School Breakfast Programs.

-With this option in place, for the 2022-23 school year, all students enrolled in District 45 are eligible to receive a healthy breakfast and lunch at school at no charge to their household each day of this school year.
+With this option in place, all students enrolled in District 45 are eligible to receive a healthy breakfast and lunch at school at no charge to their household each day of this school year.
 All students will be able to participate in the meal program without having to pay a fee or submit an application, regardless of their economic status.
 Proof of CEP Participation Letter 2022.

 Q Will I be refunded the balance in our MySchoolBucks account?